NOMINATIONS ARE NOW OPEN

 Entry Criteria

-If you are nominating a third party, please ensure you complete their name and address, so we can confirm that they are happy to be included in the judging process.
+If you are nominating a third party, please ensure you complete their name, address and email, so we can confirm that they are happy to be included in the judging process.

 Allotment is defined as a plot rented from Reading Borough Council or on private or community land run by an individual or group.
-It need not be visible from the highway.
+It need not be visible from the highway, however, access must be provided in order for the judging to take place.